mathemagic-art/Backend-dev/README.md

-# django-rest-api

-# Mathemagics Project
+# Django-Rest-API made for "Mathemagics.art"

-A REST api written in Django for people with deadlines.
+A REST api written in Django for people who struggles with Calculus but loves coding.
 API's are open source and anyone can use it for non-commercial needs.
 You can find detailed documentation at www.api-mathemagics.herokuapp.com

 ## Technologies used
 * [Django](https://www.djangoproject.com/): The web framework for perfectionists with deadlines (Django builds better web apps with less code).